Normalizer, divergence type and Patterson measure for discrete groups of the Gromov hyperbolic space: Introduction

-There are several ways to show the ergodicity of a Kleinian group $\Gamma$ with respect to the Patterson measure $\mu$ when $\mu(\Lambda_c(\Gamma))>0$.
-An intuitively understandable explanation is to rely on the density point theorem (see \cite[Theorem 4.4.4]{N}).
-Namely, if we replace the reference point of $\mu$ with orbit points tending to the density point of $\Lambda_c(\Gamma)$ conically, then the measure of $\Lambda_c(\Gamma)$ increases, and hence it must be of full measure by the invariance under $\Gamma$.
-There are various versions of the density point theorem started from Lebesgue's.
-We will check in Section \ref{4} that the one in Federer \cite{F} is suitable for finite Borel measures on the boundary $\partial X$ of the Gromov hyperbolic space and a family of shadows as covering subsets.
+There are several methods for showing the ergodicity of a Kleinian group $\Gamma$ with respect to the Patterson measure $\mu$ when $\mu(\Lambda_c(\Gamma))>0$.
+An intuitive explanation is to rely on the density point theorem (see \cite[Theorem 4.4.4]{N}).
+Namely, if we replace the reference point of $\mu$ with orbit points tending to the density point of $\Lambda_c(\Gamma)$ conically, then the measure of $\Lambda_c(\Gamma)$ increases and hence must be of full measure by the invariance under $\Gamma$.
+There are various versions of the density point theorem originating from Lebesgue's theorem.
+In Section \ref{4}, we verify that the version from Federer \cite{F} is suitable for finite Borel measures on the boundary $\partial X$ of the Gromov hyperbolic space and a family of shadows as covering subsets.

-{\it Acknowledgements.} Theorems \ref{i-main} and \ref{i-proper} were studied by the first two authors and announced in the conference ``Rigidity School'' held at University of Tokyo on March 19, 2012.
-Theorem \ref{i-lower} began as a different subject by the third author but merged with this paper recently.
+{\it Acknowledgments.} Theorems \ref{i-main} and \ref{i-proper} were studied by the first two authors and announced in the conference ``Rigidity School'' held at University of Tokyo on March 19, 2012.
+Theorem \ref{i-lower} began as a different subject by the third author but was recently incorporated in the present study.